lucapisciotta/samba/README.md

 ![GitHub](https://img.shields.io/github/license/lucapisciotta/samba)
 ------------------------
 [Samba](https://www.samba.org/) is the standard Windows interoperability suite of programs for Linux and Unix.
-With this image you will have a simple network share reachable from Windows and Linux machines.
+With this image you will have a simple network share reachable from Windows, OSX and Linux machines.

 The image is based on the official ubuntu:21.04 and the offical samba package that you can find in the ubuntu repository.